adaburrows/adaburrows.github.io/content/writing/2022-05-09-h10-optane-recovery/index.md

 {{< figure src="images/blkid.png">}}

 Really?
 This must have something to do with the H10 Optane's setup.
-It must be using the Intel RAID controller in the BIOS for splitting the four channels between the Optane portion and the 3D NAND portion of the module.
+It must be using the Intel RAID controller in the BIOS to split the four channels into two each between the Optane portion and the 3D NAND portion of the module.
 Let's see what the original disk looks like in `dmraid` (because I couldn't see how to do this with the disk image file):

 ```
 sudo dmraid -ay # this should find it and if it's valid it'll load it